Powerlearnproject/se-day1-assignment-Kelvin-87/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
-example: tell me about technology. imroved prompt:explain the impact of ai in healthcare and busness industry in two paragraphs
+example: tell me about technology. improved prompt:explain the impact of ai in healthcare and busness industry in two paragraphs